feamster/COS461-Public/assignments/assignment1/utm.md

 ### Step 4: Setup programming environment

-Now run `./setup.sh` to setup the programming environment necessary for the assignments.
+(Also in the VM) Now run `./setup.sh` to setup the programming environment necessary for the assignments.
 This process could take up to 30 minutes to complete, depending on your VM hardware configuration.